On being a (conscious) “dancer”:

 - During graduate school in Princeton, NJ I audited a modern dance class with Aleta Hayes and got my first soulful taste (as an adult) of exploring movement from the inside out.
 Dancing with Aleta was a joyful revelation– and yet still the identity of “dancer” remained a preposterous, even flighty, notion to me.

 It was not until my first JourneyDance class with Toni Bergins at Kripalu Center for Yoga & Health in 2009 that the deep resonance of free-form movement finally clicked into recognition.
 I remember feeling as close to a state of flying as I had ever experienced before in my life.
 At the end of the class Toni walked up to me and said matter of factly: “Dance is clearly your sadhana” (spiritual practice).
 I went on to become a JourneyDance Facilitator, teaching for a number of years in Rhode Island (in local dance & yoga studios as well as the women’s state prison) and as visiting dance teacher at the Omega Institute in Rhinebeck, NY.

 Since then I have sought out conscious dance communities wherever my travels have carried me– from California to Georgia, Idaho to Texas, Florida to Maine.
 I have danced numerous forms (Soul Motion, 5 Rhythms, Authentic Movement, Biodanza, Contact Improv, Shamanic Happy Dance, Ecstatic Dance, etc.) in churches and warehouses, beach parks and forest domes.
 The more I dance, the more Toni’s words ring true: dance is my sadhana.
 It is both my practice and my offering to the world.”

 “What are you?
 Some sort of gazelle-butterfly-unicorn?”
-(Rebecca’s all time favorite question anyone ever asked her on a dance floor, The Sacred Space Miami, 2016. 🙂 )
+(Rebecca’s all time favorite question anyone has ever asked her on a dance floor. 🙂 )